Introduction To Routing Protocol

 2. Link State Routing Protocols

 The link-state routing protocol uses a complex metric table to choose the best path for the destination network.
-As the name itself indicates that it works in linked format.
+As the name itself indicates that it works in a linked format.
 It uses three tables.

 - The first table contains information about directly connected neighbors.